-Just after I created this blog my boyfriend Darren said to me “This is a little out there – but you haven’t introduced me to your late husband yet.
+Just after I created this blog my boyfriend at the time said to me “This is a little out there – but you haven’t introduced me to your late husband yet.
 I am reading about him on your blog, you mention him every now and then and there are photos in your house.
 Perhaps you should formally introduce him?”

 His suggestion didn’t seem out there at all.